AlexTkDev/resume_parsing/README.md

 ---

-### 4. Script for Parsing Specific Resumes from work.ua Using Links from JSON File
+### 4. Script for Parsing and Saving Resumes from work.ua by Links in JSON File
 **Description:**
-This script extracts resume data from a list of URLs provided in a JSON file.
-It uses the `requests` library to fetch the HTML content of each resume page and `BeautifulSoup` to parse it.
-The data is then saved into individual JSON files for each resume.
+This script extracts resume data from URLs listed in a JSON file, formats it, and saves it to text files.
+It uses the `requests` library to perform HTTP requests and `BeautifulSoup` to parse the HTML content of the resume pages.
+Each resume is saved as a `.txt` file in a designated directory.

 **Key Functions:**
-- `get_user_links(file)`: Extracts all the values associated with the key `'link'` from a JSON file.
+- `get_user_links(file)`: Extracts all values of the 'link' key from the provided JSON file.
 - `clean_text(text)`: Cleans the text by removing unnecessary spaces and newline characters.
-- `get_separate_resume(url)`: Sends an HTTP request to the resume page, extracts and formats data such as title, name, and resume details.
+- `get_separate_resume(url)`: Sends an HTTP request to the resume page URL, extracts and formats the resume data such as title, name, and details.
-- `save_to_json(data, filename)`: Saves the extracted resume data to a JSON file.
+- `save_to_txt(data, filename)`: Saves the extracted resume data to a text file.
-- `main(file)`: Main function that retrieves links from the JSON file, processes each link, and saves the resume data to individual JSON files named `resume_{user_id}.json`.
+- `main(file)`: The main function that processes each link extracted from the JSON file.
+It creates a directory for saving resumes (if it doesn't already exist) and saves each resume in a `.txt` file named using the user ID extracted from the URL.

 **Example of running the script:**
 ```bash